 Why Late Scores Feel Disproportionate

-Late scores in low-scoring matches often feel decisive because they occur after most uncertainty has already been resolved.
-Structurally, there is less time left for counterbalancing events.
+Late scores often feel decisive because they occur after most uncertainty has been resolved.
+Structurally, less time remains for counterbalancing events, so late goals naturally carry greater weight.

 The Illusion of Control in Low Totals

-However, fewer events also mean fewer chances for outcomes to align with expectations.
-The system does not become more predictable; it becomes more sensitive.
+Low expected totals can create a false sense of stability.
+Fewer events feel easier to track, but fewer events also mean fewer chances for outcomes to align with expectations.
+The system becomes more sensitive, not more predictable.

 Core Takeaway

 Low-scoring matches increase variance because uncertainty is concentrated into fewer scoring events.
 Each event carries greater relative weight, making outcomes more sensitive to small changes in timing or execution.
+This structural reality explains why low-scoring environments can feel stable in expectation but volatile in outcome.
+The behavior is not psychological—it is a direct result of how scoring frequency shapes variance.